 Christie Civetta (2015) reflects on her experience with the Human Services program.
 My experience so far at Northeastern University has been nothing short of amazing.
-It has provided me with countless opportunities to experience once in a lifetime internationally adventures.
+It has provided me with countless opportunities to experience once in a lifetime international adventures.
 For example, I was able to work teaching English at Orphanage Outreach in the Dominican Republic through our Alternative Spring Break program in 2011.
 Additionally, in 2012, I spent my first co-op abroad in Africa working as a Co-Facilitator and Office Administrator for a family preservation organization by the name of Proud2b Me Foundation.
 Both of these experiences have not only been incredibly helpful in achieving a better sense of my academic direction, but have also provided me with a space to experience the world and grow as a person.
-My next plan is actually to Study Abroad in Beijing, China come this spring semester 2013.
+My next plan is to Study Abroad in Beijing, China in the spring semester of 2013.
 I would highly recommend embarking on one of Northeastern’s many international opportunities with the Human Services program.

-Christie Civetta, 2015 and Sarah Croteau, 2015 write about their Alternative Spring Break in the Dominican RepublicRead more here.
+Christie Civetta (2015) and Sarah Croteau (2015) write about their Alternative Spring Break in the Dominican Republic.
+Read more here.

-When Julie Greengard, 2013, found out she would be researching happiness on co-op with the World Health Organization (WHO) in Switzerland, she was overjoyed.
+When Julie Greengard (2013) found out she would be researching happiness on co-op with the World Health Organization (WHO) in Switzerland, she was overjoyed.
 Naturally.
 Read the full article here.

-Frank was awarded the 2013 Compass Award, which recognizes nine outstanding seniors who, during their time on campus, have demonstrated a true commitment to a core set of values: leadership, volunteerism, academic integrity, and commitment to Northeastern
+Frank was awarded the 2013 Compass Award, which recognizes nine outstanding seniors who, during their time on campus, have demonstrated a true commitment to a core set of values: leadership, volunteerism, academic integrity, and commitment to Northeastern.

-While here at Northeastern Katty has completed about 600 hours of community service work.
-With various organizations such as Hyde Square Task Force, Boston Rescue Mission, Teen Empowerment, United South End Settlements, Sociedad Latina and much more.
-Katty also completed an international co-op with N.U.inProgram in Greece, a study abroad program through NEU that takes incoming freshmen abroad during their first semester of university.
+While here at Northeastern, Katty completed about 600 hours of community service work with various organizations such as Hyde Square Task Force, Boston Rescue Mission, Teen Empowerment, United South End Settlements, Sociedad Latina and much more.
+Katty also completed an international co-op with N.U.inProgram in Greece, a study abroad program through NEU that takes incoming freshmen abroad during their first semester of school.
 Katty was able to lead them in this experience, facilitate and organize their community service experience with organizations in Greece, and teach a globalization course on poverty, cultural awareness and global issues.

 After returning to campus from her experiential learning opportunity in May, she expressed interest in a career as a teacher and a social worker in one of Africa’s international post-conflict zones.
 Read the full article here.